End of an Era: Jaws Ride Closes

 It isn’t scary in the least but it is cool to see how they did animatronics in the water.
 So for the day it was state of the art.

-5. Comedy Plus says:
+5. Comedy Plus Avatar

 At my age there’s lots of stuff that’s gone from my past.
 Mostly my memory.